FREE SHIPPING on orders of $85 or more

-Another 77 words (6 lines of text) are included under the topic Early Baughman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Baughman Notables in all our PDF Extended History products and printed products wherever possible.

 Between the 17th and 20th centuries, hundreds of thousands of Europeans came to North America, and many Rhinelanders were among them.
 They had many various reasons for making the choice: to escape poverty and persecution, for adventure, and for the opportunity to own their own land.
 Ellis Island, one of the main American immigration centers, saw many settlers as they moved on to the states of Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, they found homes in Ontario, and on the great plains of the Midwestern provinces.
 The Baughman were among of the early German families that came to North America:

 Baughman Settlers in United States in the 19th Century